Skip to main content

 WHAT IS FARMFLUX?

-The agricultural economy is also sensitive to air quality and climate.
-For example, near-surface ozone can damage crops, leading to billions of dollars per year in yield loss (Ainsworth et al., 2012; Emberson, 2020; Hong et al., 2020; McGrath et al., 2015; WMO, 2023).
-Farm workers are especially susceptible to adverse health effects from agricultural emissions (Chatzi et al., 2005; Gainet et al., 2007).
+The agricultural economy is also highly sensitive to air quality.
+For example, near-surface ozone damages crops, leading to billions of dollars per year in yield loss (WMO, 2023).
+Farm workers are especially susceptible to adverse health effects from agricultural emissions, and air pollution reduces productivity by economically meaningful amounts (Hill et al., 2023).
+Air pollution and temperature impact dairy cow production and health (Beaupied et al., 2022; Cox et al., 2017).

-Food security is central to our prosperity, as is the health and well being of our communities and the planet.
-To develop effective and equitable agricultural and environmental policy, we must understand the coupling of the agricultural and atmospheric systems.
+Food security is central to our prosperity, as is the health and wellbeing of our communities and the planet.
+To develop effective agricultural and environmental policy, we must understand the coupling of the agricultural and atmospheric systems.
 Current observations at the agriculture-atmosphere interface are sparse and not sufficient to properly evaluate emission inventories or improve predictions of future impacts.
-In particular, we have an incomplete grasp of how processes will respond to different farming management practices and changing weather patterns.
+In particular, we have an incomplete grasp of how processes central to nitrogen cycling will respond to different farming management practices and changing weather patterns.

 WHAT WILL FARMFLUX MEASURE?